-This may include, but is not limited to the following: propping exterior doors open, the use of unauthorized entrances or exits, or leaving the building to go to the parking lot without permission.
+This may include but is not limited to the following: propping exterior doors open, the use of unauthorized entrances or exits, or leaving the building to go to the parking lot without permission.
+All infractions such as these will lead to a school suspension and parent meeting.